dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Every time I see an adult on a bicycle, I no longer despair for the future of the human race.
+  Why do you assume you're the smartest in the room?
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1589 days)
+## 🌟 Experiences (1590 days)

 ### 🧮 Programming languages